mollybeach/bratcode-brainbook/newMacBookSetUpDeveloperGuide.md

 ---

 ## ✅ 4.
-GitHub SSH Key Setup (macOS):
+GitHub SSH Key Setup (macOS)

-The Following One Line Command Will
+This command will:

-- Generates a new SSH key pair using the Ed25519 algorithm Tags it with your email
+- Generate a new SSH key pair using the Ed25519 algorithm and tag it with your email
--  Start the SSH agent
+- Start the SSH agent in the background
-- Configure SSH Settings
+- Configure your SSH settings in `~/.ssh/config`
-- Add the private key to masOS keychain
+- Add your private key to the macOS keychain

-### Run in Terminal:
+### 🚀 Run this in Terminal:
 ```bash
 # Replace with your GitHub email address
 ssh-keygen -t ed25519 -C "youremail@example.com" && \